enened/testMaker/README.md

 ```

 ## Notes
-This project was created during a hackthon in limited time and focuses on the core functions.
+This project was created during a hackathon in limited time and focuses on the core functions.
 Limitations include:
 * Limited input validation and error handling
 * Basic styling
 * No session persistence